1990 Michigan Wolverines football team: Michigan State

 Michigan came into the game ranked #1 in the country.
 With six seconds left, Elvis Grbac threw a touchdown pass to Derrick Alexander to make it 28–27 Michigan State.
-Michigan coach Gary Moeller elected to go for a two point conversion for the win.
+Michigan coach Gary Moeller elected to go for a two-point conversion for the win.
 Grbac threw an incomplete pass to Desmond Howard, but the play was controversial since a Spartan defender appeared to have interfered with Howard.
 A columnist in The Detroit News wrote: "Michigan State cornerback Eddie Brown had tripped him.
 No discussion.
 No debate.
 It was a clear and obvious foul that a million and one eyes in the stands and on national television could see, but somehow not one single referee in this joint managed to catch a glimpse of."
 The Wolverines then attempted an onside kick, which they recovered.
 Grbac scrambled and threw a Hail Mary that was tipped and intercepted to end the game.

 Iowa

-Sources: Box Score

-Michigan took a 20-10 lead into the 4th quarter, but the Hawkeyes rallied with 14 fourth-quarter points to upset the Wolverines, 24-23 at Michigan Stadium.
+Michigan took a 20–10 lead into the 4th quarter, but the Hawkeyes rallied with 14 fourth-quarter points to upset the Wolverines, 24–23 at Michigan Stadium.
 Dave Ritter blocked an Iowa punt and Dwayne Ware returned it 7 yards for a touchdown for the Wolverines.
-The 2 point conversion failed.
+The 2-point conversion failed.
 Matt Rodgers sneaked in from 1 yard out for the Hawkeyes and on the ensuing possession, the Hawkeyes drove down the field and Paul Kujawa ran in from 1 yard out with 1:09 left in the game to hand Michigan its first Homecoming loss since 1967.